arrow_back

 git clone https://github.com/GoogleCloudPlatform/training-data-analyst

-1. To confirm that you have cloned the repository, in the left panel, double click the training-data-analyst folder to see its contents.
+1. Confirm that you have cloned the repository.
+Double-click on the training-data-analyst directory and ensure that you can see its contents.

 It will take several minutes for the repo to clone.

-1. In your notebook, navigate to training-data-analyst > self-paced-labs > vertex-ai > vertex-ai-qwikstart, and open lab_exercise.ipynb.
+1. In the file browser, navigate to training-data-analyst/self-paced-labs/vertex-ai/vertex-ai-qwikstart, and open lab_exercise.ipynb.

 1. Continue the lab in the notebook, and run each cell by clicking the Run icon at the top of the screen.